In Review at Nature journals

 In Review is a free preprint service from Research Square (of which Springer Nature is an investor) developed in partnership with Springer Nature (since October 2018) providing journal-integrated preprint sharing (for direct submissions of primary research manuscripts) and transparency into the peer review process for authors.
 By depositing a citable preprint on the Research Square platform, In Review allows authors to benefit from early sharing, including potential earlier citations, visibility and collaboration opportunities.
 Authors can demonstrate research progress to funders and others, and engage the wider community for comment and collaboration while their manuscript is under review.
 The wider research community will be able to discover new research with fully indexed search, comment on and help improve emerging science and gain insight into work currently under review at participating journals.

-In Review at Nature journals – launched in June 2020 – provides journal-integrated preprint deposition on the Research Square platform and is currently available at Nature Communications and Nature Biomedical Engineering.
-It will become available at all Nature journals in the coming months.
+In Review at Nature journals – launched in June 2020 – provides journal-integrated preprint deposition on the Research Square platform and is currently available at Nature, the Nature research journals, Nature Communications and the Communications journals.
 More information about what an author can expect when opting into In Review is provided below.

 More information about In Review at Springer Nature can be found here.